farudo24/AI-DRIVEN-NON-RADIATIVE-MATERNAL-FETAL-MONITORING-FOR-SAFE-PRENATAL-CARE-IN-SUB-SAHARAN-AFRICA/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This project is was a personal initiative and idea and is seeking funds.

 ## Contact